-Gingerbread Baby Cakes with Candied Orange Peel: Mini Bundt Cakes with the classic gingerbread flavors!
-With a dollop of whipped cream, and homemade candied orange peel, it’s the perfect holiday dessert!
+Gingerbread Baby Cakes with Candied Orange Peel: Tasty, seasonal Mini Bundt Cakes with the classic gingerbread flavors that are perfect for the holidays!!
+With a dollop of whipped cream and homemade candied orange peel, they are a terrific Christmas dessert!

 Gingerbread Baby Cakes